joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 through successively harder SQL queries to introduce the basic operators in SQL like filtering, joining and aggregating.

-This post is intended as a
+This post is intended more of a why than a how about databases.
-whirlwind tour of the key concepts of SQL.
-It will get you up to speed quickly, but will necessary skip some of the more advanced topics.
-At the end, I will provide some links for future reading.
+But the end of the post, I hope that you understand the key benefits of SQL, how to design robust tables, and how to issue simple quieries to find data inside of a database.

+NOTE ABOUT HOW COMMADS ARE FOR MYSQL BUT ARE VERY TRANSFERABLE TO OTHER DATABASES

 <!--
 In a followup post, I discuss some more advanced SQL queries which require cleaver